quidprobros/worth-the-weight/readme.md

 - [x] rework submit food log
 - [x] remove cell editing
 - [x] deleting from journal should update 'big picture'
-- [x] use Eloqent models instead of PDO
+- [ ] use Eloqent models instead of PDO style
 - [x] update code to use more fully html application state management
-- [ ] fix rounding error in big-picture display
+- [x] fix rounding error in big-picture display
 - [x] when adding food, it should update journal properly
 - [ ] basic graph to see progress
 - [ ] fix stats calculations